flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     ![Reverse Axis Box](../../assets/flypados3/throttle-calibration/reverse-axis-box.png "Reverse Axis Box"){loading=lazy}

-    !!! warning "Don't worry wether the throttle does move all the way or moves too far into reverse now.
+    !!! warning "Don't worry whether the throttle does move all the way or moves too far into reverse now.
 Only the movement direction is important at this point. "

 ### 4. Reverser Setup (when not on axis)